University of Arkansas at Little Rock

 In addition, the U.S. Department of Education, Office of Civil Rights, may be contacted by phone at 800-421-3481 or by email at firstname.lastname@example.org.

 Any person may report sex discrimination, including sexual harassment (whether or not the person is the person alleged to be the victim of conduct that could constitute sex discrimination or sexual harassment), in person, by mail, by telephone, or by electronic mail, using the contact information listed above, or by any other means that results in the Title IX Coordinator receiving the person’s verbal or written report.
 Such a report may be made at any time (including during non-business hours) by using the telephone number, electronic mail address, or by mail to the office address, listed for the Title IX Coordinator.

 Filing Report with Local Law Enforcement

-In some instances, sexual misconduct may constitute both a violation of university policy and criminal activity.
-The university grievance process is not a substitute for instituting legal action by any party.
-The university encourages individuals to report alleged sexual misconduct promptly to campus officials AND to law enforcement authorities, where appropriate.
+In some instances, sexual harassment may constitute both a violation of this policy and criminal activity.
+The University grievance process is not a substitute for instituting legal action.
+The University encourages individuals to report alleged sexual misconduct promptly to campus officials AND law enforcement authorities, where appropriate.

 University Department of Public Safety